paulscherrerinstitute/ecmccfg/hugo/content/manual/PLC_cfg/best_practice.md

 4. M        : ec<M\_ID>

 #### SELF_ID and SELF example
-A common usecase is that some initiation is needed, could be triggering of a custom homing sequence:
+A common use case is that some initiation is needed, could be triggering of a custom homing sequence:

 ```C
 if(${SELF}.firstscan) {